cloudmesh/cloudmesh-robot/README.md

 you can use other commands.
 This is done with

 	cms robot osx install

+In addition you will need to install the OSX driver for the USB interface to the esp8266.
+This is achieved with

+	cms robot osx driver

+After the install you **MUST REBOOT** the machine.
+Without rebooting you will not be able to use the driver.

-Once you have successfully installed the commands you can look at the manual page of the robot command with
+Once you have successfully installed the drivers and the commands you can look at the manual page of the robot command with

     cms help robot